 CAMME’s story begins with the story of one family.

 The ‘AFDL War,’ as Congolese call the 1996-1997 conflict, deposed Zairian dictator Mobutu Sese Seko and brought Laurent Kabila to power.
 In Zaire in the early 1990s, despite rule by a corrupt tyrant who defrauded his country of billions of dollars, there was at least a sense of stability.
 People lived normal lives, and in some of the larger cities, a true middle class had begun to emerge.
 Christine Lunanga and her family, part of that middle class at the time, lived in Bukavu, the capital of South Kivu Province.
 Her parents were both professionals; her mom worked as a maternity nurse, and father was an accountant at Bralima, the local branch of the national brewery.
 As the conflict approached Bukavu, Christine’s father lost his job, where he’d worked for more than a decade.
 Looking for another job, he moved his family to Goma, North Kivu province, and left for Kinshasa, the capital, in an unsuccessful attempt to find another job.
 In 1998, as the conflict spiraled into full-blown civil war, Christine’s family experienced hunger and destitution for the first time.
 Despite this, they persevered.

 Just as their lives were returning to some sort of normalcy, Mt.
 Nyiragongo, one of the world’s most active volcanoes, erupted in January 2002, obliterating the city of Goma.
 The family fled to neighboring Rwanda as refugees, going without food or water, and sleeping in shelters made of nothing more than plastic sheets.
 Returning to Goma, they found that the volcano had destroyed their home, leaving nothing behind.
 Family photos, birth certificates, diplomas and a lifetime of memories had been incinerated in wave of lava, ash, and mud.

 In the aftermath of the volcano, Christine’s mother lost her job as a nurse, and struggled to support seven children.
 Not long after, a new conflict began, led by a rebel leader named Laurent Nkunda.
-With the constant shocks of disaster and conflict, a family that had once been prosperous experienced true hardship.
+With the constant shocks of disaster and conflict, their once-prosperous family experienced true hardship.